SmartParksOrg/node-red-contrib-chirpstack/README.md

 ## Getting Started

 1. Generate a new GitHub repository by clicking the `Use this template` button at the top of the repository homepage, then clone your new repo.
 Or you might just clone this repo: `git clone https://github.com/alexk111/node-red-node-typescript-starter.git` and cd into it: `cd node-red-node-typescript-starter`.
-2. This project is designed to work with `yarn`.
-If you don't have `yarn` installed, you can install it with `npm install -g yarn`.
+2. This project is designed to work with `npm`.
-3. Install dependencies: `yarn install`.
+3. Install dependencies: `npm install`.

 ## Adding Nodes

 You can quickly scaffold a new node and add it to the node set.
 Use the following command to create `my-new-node-type` node:

 ```
-yarn add-node my-new-node-type
+npm run add-node my-new-node-type
 ```

 The node generator is based on mustache templates.
 At the moment there are two templates available: